Where's my mom?

 You may be surprised to learn that starvation is not a baby cat's biggest danger.
 It's actually hypothermia.
 Neonatal kittens can survive alone for several hours so long as they are kept sufficiently warm (but not hot) and if there are no predators who can get to them.
 If you can’t stick around, carefully determine whether the kittens are in imminent danger of fierce rains, extreme cold or heat, unfriendly humans, or predators and then act in the best interest of the kittens, seeking guidance as needed.

-SCENARIO ONE: MOM CAME BACK!
+MOM CAME BACK!
 NOW WHAT?

 If mom returns and they’re in a relatively safe place, we typically recommend allowing the family to remain together until the kittens can be weaned.
 It’s best if you or someone nearby is carefully monitoring the family and routinely offering food and shelter to mom, making certain that the food is quite a distance away so that other cats are not lured to her nest which might encourage her to move her kittens away from danger.
 Even if mom is friendly, you'll want to proceed with caution to ensure that she does not somehow become frightened and thus separated from her little family.
 If you can safely take mom and kittens indoors and monitor them, you can begin calling rescues to try and find help.